 15. Durian: Known as the “King of Fruits,” it’s a divisive fruit with a strong odor but a rich, custard-like taste.

 These are just a few highlights of the incredible variety of Malaysian Food dishes you can enjoy.
 Be sure to explore local street food stalls, hawker centers, and restaurants to savor the full spectrum of Malaysian food flavors.
-Check out my full post on the Top Malaysian Dishes To Eat.
+Check out my full post on the Top Malaysian Dishes To Eat or which Indian Dishes to Try in Malaysia.

 Healthcare Services